Information about Hybrid Telephone Systems

 - Key systems

 They are the most basic type of system, operated by a key system unit as a switching device and require manual operation of the phone lines, with a medium capacity for users.
 Recent developments have enabled key telephone systems to adopt many advanced features, originally allowed by larger PBX’s, making the two systems very similar in functions.

 PBX systems are fully digital and hardware-operated, making them of higher flexibility and feature availability.
 The system is automated and has a bigger user capacity.
 PBX’s have both on-premise and hosted versions, which save businesses the time and cost of installation and maintenance of the operating hardware.

 This is the most recent development in the field of telephony, which is entirely Internet based and cost-reducing for companies.
 It is the most advanced solution and provides the most features, as well as cheap long-distance and international calls, which is a significant benefit for global companies.

-Hosted VoIP phone systems is also an option, since installation and maintenance of this type of system can be a big investment for a company.
+Hosted VoIP phone systems are also an option since installation and maintenance of this type of system can be a big investment for a company.

 There are two basic types of a hybrid phone system: